 10. Uncover hidden talents

 Disengaged employees may be hiding talents that could transform the business.
 Indeed, the very reason they feel so disconnected from the company could be that they’re unable to let their true flair for something shine.

-Outside of formal review meetings, informal chats can uncover a wealth of opportunities laying dormant amongst the existing staff base.
+Outside of formal review meetings, informal chats can uncover a wealth of opportunities lying dormant amongst the existing staff base.
 There’s Sarah in accounts, who spends her spare time crafting beautiful graphic designs, and Tom in sales who has successfully built a huge following for his personal blog.
 But how will you ever discover these hidden talents if you don’t give them the opportunity to reveal their passions?

 11. Seek customer testimonials

 Customer satisfaction is a rather intangible beast.
 How can staff on the ground floor be aware of how happy they’re making customers if they only ever see them materialise in the form of ‘new order’ emails in the sales inbox?